Paintings by Anna Schuleit Haber

 Full press release | Available Artwork

 Abigail Ogilvy Gallery is proud to present Scientific Purposes (In which a murderous hairdresser donates his head to science, with one restriction), a solo exhibition of paintings by Anna Schuleit Haber.
-The works in this show consist of ten abstract paintings on paper and linen that have been several years in the making.
+This show consists of ten abstract paintings on paper and linen that have been several years in the making.
 The seven works on paper are part of an ongoing series of 104 paintings called The Voice Imitator, which won a New York Foundation for the Arts (NYFA) grant in 2013.
 The series is inspired by a collection of short fiction by Austrian writer Thomas Bernhard.
 The larger paintings on linen preserve that same feeling of abstracted storytelling, although they further resist any definition, especially considering their size.

 ABOUT THE ARTIST